 The 21st century continues to see an increasing number of lifestyle diseases, and Diabetes is one among them.
-Diabetes is highly prevalent globally, with over 400 million estimated to be living with diabetes.
+An estimated 400 million people live with diabetes globally.

-The good news is, with conscious efforts like dietary habits and exercise, diabetes can be managed very well; pre-diabetics can actually postpone the onset of diabetes.
+The good news is, with conscious efforts like dietary habits and exercise, diabetes can be managed very well.
+Further, prediabetics can postpone the onset of diabetes.

 Certain vegetables and fruits possess excellent medicinal properties that regular intake of them can reduce the risk of the onset of various diseases.
 Bitter Gourd or Bitter Melon is one such vegetable.

 Particularly, Bitter gourd’s ability to influence the blood sugar levels is of much interest as a recent study says the vegetable consumption can help prediabetics ward off diabetes and those who already have diabetes to manage it well.

 Bitter gourd, also known as the bitter melon, is native to the Indian subcontinent.
 Introduced to China in the 14th century, the plant grows widely in the tropical and subtropical regions of Africa, Asia and the Caribbean.